 JDS Development's second Brickell project takes a different approach than their D&G tower.
 Mercedes-Benz Places targets a younger, more practical buyer with Miele-equipped kitchens, Mercedes-branded design language, and a starting price that makes branded living accessible to a broader market.
 The automotive brand crossover has proven successful globally (see: Porsche Design Tower in Sunny Isles).

 At $550K entry, this is one of the most accessible branded pre-construction options in all of Miami.
 The Miele kitchen package alone represents significant value, as those appliances typically cost $15K to $25K when purchased separately.
-For first-time luxury buyers or investors looking at rental yield in a branded building, Mercedes-Benz Places offers a compelling value equation.
+On paper, for first-time luxury buyers or investors looking at rental yield in a branded building, Mercedes-Benz Places offers a compelling value equation.

-Best for: First-time luxury buyers, young professionals, and investors who want branded building cachet at an accessible price point with strong rental demand.
+Best for: First-time luxury buyers, young professionals, and investors who want branded building cachet at an accessible price point, provided the new financing closes and construction resumes.

 7. LOFTY Brickell - Starting at $500K